IvanZ505/runb-notes/docs/cog-sci/cog-sci.md

 - Cognitive Science is the science of the mind.
 - You need a set of cognitive laws in order to explain how it is that anything on this planet is capable of thinking.
+- Amended 9/29 : Cognitive Science looks into computational laws that govern our world, not physical or natural laws.

 #### ChatGPT Rules
 - Create your own prompt